LUCID TRADING ARTICLE · ACCOUNTS

 Before we break each one down, here's the side-by-side snapshot.

 Same account size.
-Same contract caps.
+Same size ceiling on contracts.
 Very different paths.
 Let's dig into each one.

 LucidFlex 25K: The Budget Entry Point